qppd/IoT-Smart-Fan/README.md

 ## 📡 Dual-ESP Communication Architecture

 ### 🏗️ System Architecture Overview

-The SmartFan system utilizes a specialized dual-ESP architecture where two microcontrollers work together via serial communication to provide robust, fault-tolerant operation:
+The SmartFan system utilizes a specialized dual-ESP architecture where two microcontrollers work together via serial communication to provide robust, fault-tolerant operation. **As of September 2025, serial communication, DHT22, TRIAC, and buzzer modules are all fully functional and validated in production.**

 **ESP8266 (WiFi & Firebase Module):**